 Is Storyist Safe?

 Yes, it is safe to use.
-I ran and installed Storyist 3.5.2 on my macOS Mojave based MacBook Air.
+I ran and installed Storyist on my MacBook Air.
 A scan using Bitdefender found no viruses or malicious code.

 Is Storyist Free?

 Storyist is not free but does offer a 15-day free trial so that you can evaluate the software.
 The Mac version costs $59.99 on the Mac App Store or $59 from the developer’s website.
 The iOS version costs $14.99 on the iOS App Store.